-Each table in this section shows the projected pension savings in today's money for a representative member of the AVC arrangement with Aegon using:
+The table below shows the projected pension savings in today's money for a representative member of the AVC arrangement with Aegon using:

-- The median pot size of the arrangement by type of member. - An average of the transaction costs over the period for which they are available. - The 'Before charges' column shows the projected fund without any transaction costs and charges being applied.
-The 'After all charges' column shows the projected fund after transaction costs and charges have been applied.
+- The median pot size of the arrangement by type of member. - An average of the transaction costs over the period for which they are available.
+Initially, Aegon will be averaging a period of transaction costs which are less than five years.
+Where Aegon have transaction costs for five or more years they will average the previous five years transaction costs. - The 'Before charges' column shows the projected pension fund without any transaction costs, or charges and rebates being applied.
+The 'After all charges' column shows the projected pension fund after transaction costs, charges and rebates have been applied.